 And that could be a mistake…

 Locations in Google Ads can do more than that.
-It can be used to optimise your campaigns reducing spend, CPA and increasing your ROI (return on investment).
+It can be used to optimize your campaigns, reduce spend and CPA, and increase your ROI (return on investment).

 Let’s take a look at how we can use location targeting to our advantage.